Rosa0010/ROMINGO/README.md

 This Repo contains Jupyter Notebook (python) on the implementation of Romingo, a Visual Language model for few-shot learning and a video demonstration of the key features and evaluation results.
 This is a reimplementation of DeepMind’s Flamingo model (https://arxiv.org/pdf/2204.14198)

 ## Video Demo
-To watch the video demonstration, download the “demo” file.
+To watch the video demonstration, download the “demo” video file.

 ## Datasets and Pre-trained Weights
 With the exception of the COCO dataset train and val images (which are downloaded in the code from Kaggle), access to all other datasets and model pre-trained weights have been provided to the Professors via email.
 Access is a link to my google drive space to obtain the needed files.
 Professors will distribute access as needed.